-Not one, but two stores!
-And a block away from each other!
+Not one, not two, but three stores!
+And just six doors away from each other!
 It’s like a one-stop Halloween-prep outing.
-Halloween Town Costumes and its sister shop Halloween Town Original at 2921 West Magnolia Boulevard, one block west, both stay open year-round.
-The newer and larger Halloween Town Costumes includes an expansive selection of costumes for all ages.
-Designed to feel like an authentic haunted-house, Halloween Town carries all manner of spooky things: toys, novelties, apparel, books, gifts, art, props and décor, including such Halloween decorations as spiderweb tablecloths, adorable vintage-themed Halloween greeting cards and housewares, and even gruesome Jell-O molds shaped like body parts.
+Take a peek inside Halloween Town Original (2921 W Magnolia Blvd), its sister shop Halloween Town Costumes (3021 W Magnolia Blvd) and Halloween Town Kids (3013 W Magnolia Blvd) for costumes and decor.
+Designed to feel like an authentic haunted-house, Halloween Town carries all manner of spooky things: toys, novelties, apparel, books, gifts, art, props and décor.

 This super-fun shop sells costumes and vintage clothes that are more suited for costumes than everyday wear, plus wigs, hats, makeup, accessories and more.
 Need a stick-on mustache in a pinch?
 A pair of lime green hoisery?
 Some fake blood perhaps?
 Ozzie Dots has you covered.
-The store has existed since 1985 (though its original location was in Sunset Junction), and offers a beloved bi-weekly Dollar Sale.
+The store has existed since 1985 (though its original location was in Sunset Junction), and offers a beloved Dollar Sale every so often.
 Our one suggestion?
 If you’re headed to OD for a Halloween costume, plan in advance—the place gets nuts come October, and the days leading up to Halloween are complete and utter mayhem.

 From high-end makeup to a wide range of costuming accessories, this store has a lot going for it, but the biggest draw is its straight-from-the-movie-studio costumes available for purchase or to rent.
-Dress up like a badass with looks from Underworld, or step into a fairytale with costumes from the recent Snow White rendition, Mirror Mirror.
 Robinson is also known for its wigs (it claims to sell one every 10 minutes).
 Pirates and princesses are currently the most in-demand rentals, but particularly impressive are the handmade Michael Jackson and Star Wars costumes.

 This store is open year-round and specializes in costume rentals and sales.
-It carries some rare and one-of-a-kind items, like the rental costumes that the shop makes.
+It carries some rare and one-of-a-kind items for both children and adults, like the rental costumes that the shop makes.
 Ursula’s is best known for its fancy ballgowns and masquerade masks, but it carries a full stock of costumery, including packaged costumes.

-This family-owned costume store has been around since 1945 and Adele herself is usually on hand to help shoppers put their outfits together.
+This family-owned costume store has been around since 1945.
 The shop designs and makes their own theatrical costumes for movie makers and trick-or-treaters alike.
 The get-ups here are available to rent, but there’s also a nice stock of packaged costumes for kids and adults, as well as accessories, wigs and makeup.

 This film industry beauty staple not only has a well-stocked costume collection, but its all-makeup-artist staff helps you put together ensembles and some can instruct on realistic special-effects makeup to complete any gory look.
 The store completely transforms for Halloween: its sign changes to read “Halloween Headquarters” and monster animatronics are lined up outside.
 It’s usually packed, so much so that local food trucks often schedule visits to sell shoppers lunch.

 The Costume Shoppe specializes in authentic-looking period costume rentals (along with standard costume fare) and is a resource for professional theatrical and movie-industry use (it’s affiliated with the Glendale Centre Theatre).
-Be ready to spend some time: they’ve got about 20,000 different pieces here that can be combined to make an endless list of unique Halloween identities, with themes including medieval, pirates, superheroes, biblical, literary and more.
-Costume designers are on hand to help you recreate your favorite era, and professional seamstresses can modify costumes to fit.
+Be ready to spend some time: they’ve got about 20,000 different pieces here that can be combined to make an endless list of unique Halloween identities, with themes including medieval, pirates, superheroes, victorian, literary and more.